SeleniumHQ/mobile-spec/spec-draft.md

 platform:

 * `id`: a string corresponding to a resource ID
-* `android_uiautomator`: a string corresponding to a recursive element search using the UiAutomator library (Android only)
+* `-android_uiautomator`: a string corresponding to a recursive element search using the UiAutomator library (Android only)
     * TODO: specify this
-* `ios_uiautomation`: a string corresponding to a recursive element search using the UIAutomation library (iOS-only)
+* `-ios_uiautomation`: a string corresponding to a recursive element search using the UIAutomation library (iOS-only)
 * TODO: figure out whether server should report support of these strategies

 If automating a mobile browser in WebDriver mode, or a platform that uses HTML